ScarlettShi/attackDefenceinDL/README.md

 - **create_model.py\bert_trainer**:The neural network architecture has been defined.
 - **train.py**:The main training file.

-If you have any questions or suggestions, please contact me.
+If you have any questions or suggestions, please contact me,e-mail: ljshistat@163.com